-Ruhija sector is located in the eastern sector of Bwindi impenetrable national park. its located between Buhoma which is approximately 50kms North of Ruhija and Kabale town which is 49kms south of Ruhija.
-This means that Ruhija can easily be accessed from both Buhoma and Kabale town.
+Ruhija sector is located in the eastern sector of Bwindi impenetrable national park.
+It is located between Buhoma which is approximately 50 km North of Ruhija and Kabale town which is 49 km south of Ruhija.
+Ruhija sector has four habituated gorilla families open for tourism.
+The gorilla families in Ruhija include;

 This is the first gorilla family to be habituated in the Ruhija sector.
 The habituation process of this family started in 2007 and was open for tourism in 2008.
 This family derives its name from the name of the river called Bitukura where it was first sighted.

 The family currently has 9 members with 2 silverbacks.

 The Oruzogo gorilla family is the second family of gorillas to be habituated in the Ruhija sector.
 It has the biggest number of gorillas in this sector totaling 23.
 It’s headed by Tibirikwata the dominant silverback.
 The habituation process of this group started in 2009 and was open for tourism in 2012.